 Getting Started

 Your PrivateClaw instance is a Confidential VM, a machine whose memory is hardware-encrypted by the CPU itself.
 Not even the cloud provider can read what's running inside.
-This guide walks you through verifying that, testing your setup, and connecting a messaging provider.
+After your first SSH, there are three things to do: verify the TEE, onboard OpenClaw, and hook up a messaging channel so you can talk to your agent from anywhere.

 1. Verify Your TEE